grodansparadis/vscp-doc-spec/vscp_tcpiplink.md

 If no argument is given one event is fetched even if there are more in the queue.

 If you try to receive more events then there is events in the buffer -OK will be returned after the available number of events have been retrieved and been listed.

+A datetime set to all zero (legacy) or left empty (newer) is treated as a request to set the current date/time on the event.
+This is useful when you want to send an event with the current date/time but do not want to calculate the date/time on the client side.
+The same is true for a timestamp set to zero or left empty.

 ## RCVLOOP - Send events to client as soon as they arrive :id=tcpip-rcvloop